 Owners are now subject to criminal offences if their dog kills or endangers the life of someone.
 Owners can be jailed for up to 10 years if their dog kills someone, or for up to 5 years if their dog endangers someone's life.
 Where the owner of a dog is under the age of 18 years, the parent or guardian of that owner will be deemed the legal owner of the dog and subject to any penalties.

 - declared menacing dogs

 - restricted breed dogs (both registered and unregistered).

 To report a dangerous dog, or a dog attack on a person or animal/pet call your local council.
 Alternatively you can call the Dangerous Dogs Hotline on 131 186.
 This number will connect you to the department's Customer Service Centre.
 When prompted, select option 1 – to report an animal offence including a dangerous dog.

 What is the Dangerous Dogs Hotline?

 The Dangerous Dogs Hotline gives the community an additional way of reporting dangerous dogs.

-The hotline operates between 8am and 6pm seven days a week and will help ensure local councils are alerted to reports of dangerous dogs.
+The hotline operates between 8am and 6pm seven days a week and helps ensure local councils are alerted to reports of dangerous dogs.

-All reports are being recorded and this information is being forwarded to the relevant local council.
+All reports are recorded and information is forwarded to the relevant local council.